csandman/chakra-react-select/README.md

 - `singleValue` - `Box`
 - `valueContainer` - `Box`

-If you're using typescript, define your `chakraStyles` object before passing it into your component using the `ChakraStylesConfig` type exported from this package:
+If you're using TypeScript, the `chakraStyles` prop is defined by the exported `ChakraStylesConfig` interface.

 ```ts
 import { ChakraStylesConfig, Select } from "chakra-react-select";